dpipkin/udacity-fraud/report.md

 There are two ways I looked at creating new features.
 When I looked at `total_payments` it was very skewed right so I created a `log_total_payments` to try to get a better picture of things.
 I also decided that the `to_` and `from_poi` counts could better be represented as a percentage of total emails that person sent or received.
 I created a `percent_to_poi` feature using `from_this_person_to_poi / from_messages` and a `percent_from_poi` feature using `from_poi_to_this_person / to_messages`.

 I took two different approaches to selecting the best features.
-First I looked at the ANOVA f-values between each feature and then I looked at feature importances for a Decision Tree Classifier.
+First I looked at the ANOVA f-values between each feature and then I looked at feature importances for a Gradient Boosting Classifier.
 Here are the top six for both.

 ### SelectKBest